QSmally/SecureNet/README.md

 $ gpg --clear-sign <manifest file>
 ```

 It's intended to call `ManifestSigning.Guard` as the first subroutine in the application.
-The
+Alternatively, SecureNet can be used to decode runtime data (like a basic secure enclave) which must
+be verified for authenticity.

-following sections explain the different call variations.
+The following sections explain the different call variations.

 ```cs
 using SecureNet;